 The Foundation provides funding for students, faculty and programs at the University.
-In fiscal year 2021, the Foundation provided \$16.5 million in support to the University.
+In fiscal year 2022, the Foundation provided \$25.1 million in support to the University.
 Support includes student scholarships, faculty salaries, equipment purchases, as well as other expenditures that intend to further the mission of the University.
 Of note, academic and institutional support for 2019 includes a generous donation of art.
 Scholarship support has remained consistent throughout the five-year period.
 Capital support can vary significantly from year to year as building projects on campus can fluctuate greatly.
-Capital expenses over the past five years included the expansion and renovation of the Phyllis J. Washington College of Education building, the renovation of Eck Hall, the renovation of the Adams Center, and the renovation of the Montana Museum of Art and Culture.
+Capital expenses over the past five years included the expansion and renovation of the Phyllis J. Washington College of Education building, the renovation of Eck Hall, the renovation of the Adams Center, the renovation of the Music building and the construction of the Montana Museum of Art and Culture.